satellite-image-deep-learning/techniques/README.md

 * Whilst the combo of python and keras/tensorflow/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise

 # Cloud providers
-An overview of the most relevant services provided by AWS and Google.
-Also consider Microsoft Azure, or one of the many smaller but more specialised platorms such as [spell.ml](https://spell.ml/) or [paperspace](https://www.paperspace.com/)
+An overview of the most relevant services provided by AWS, Google and Microsoft.
+Also consider one of the many smaller but more specialised platorms such as [spell.ml](https://spell.ml/) or [paperspace](https://www.paperspace.com/)

 ## AWS
 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)